rust-lang/log/rfcs/0000-structured-logging.md

 Why add structured logging support to the `log` crate when libraries like `slog` already exist and support it? `log` needs to support structured logging to make the experience of using `slog` and other logging tools in the Rust ecosystem more compatible.

 On the surface there doesn't seem to be a lot of difference between `log` and `slog`, so why not just deprecate one in favour of the other?
-Conceptually, `log` and `slog` are different libraries that fill different use-cases, even if there's some overlap.
+Conceptually, `log` and `slog` are different libraries that fill different roles, even if there's some overlap.

 `slog` is a logging _framework_.
 It offers all the fundamental tools needed out-of-the-box to capture log records, define and implement the composable pieces of a logging pipeline, and pass them through that pipeline to an eventual destination.
 It has conventions and trade-offs baked into the design of its API.
 Loggers are treated explicitly as values in data structures and as arguments, and callers can control whether to pass owned or borrowed data.